Actindo-AG/Documentation/Accounting/Integration/07_ManageBWAReports.md

 ## Edit a BWA report

-You can edit an existing BWA report to make any necessary changes.
+You can edit an existing BWA report to make any necessary changes, for example, change the report name and layout, and edit or delete report lines.

  > [Warning] Be aware that any changes made to an existing BWA report will overwrite the existing values.
 If you are taking one of the predefined system reports as a basis, it is highly recommended to make a copy of it first.
 For detailed information, see [User Interface Accounting BWA ASSIGNMENT](/Accounting/UserInterface/00_UserInterface.md).